-The health of our assets may deteriorate such that water supply or quality is compromised making, which enables us to prioritise investment to those areas that most need it.
+The health of our assets may deteriorate such that water supply or quality is compromised

 The health of our assets is critical in facilitating the ongoing supply of sufficient quantities of highquality water to our customers and ensuring the operational resilience of the business.
 The health of our assets is also important in ensuring that they can be operated safely by our employees.